Park Layne, Ohio

-Park Layne is a census-designated place (CDP) in Clark County, Ohio, United States.
-The area is also referred to as Park Layne Manor.
-The population of the CDP was 4,343 at the 2010 census.
+Park Layne is a census-designated place (CDP) in Bethel Township, Clark County, Ohio, United States.
+The population of the CDP was 4,248 at the 2020 census.
 It is part of the Springfield, Ohio Metropolitan Statistical Area.
+Park Layne became a CDP in the 1980 United States census.

-At 9:17 pm on May 24, 2017, an EF1 tornado touched down and caused damage to several business in the community.
+On May 24, 2017, an EF1 tornado touched down and caused damage to several businesses in the community.

 Geography

 Park Layne is located in southwestern Clark County on the western edge of Bethel Township.
-It is bordered to the east by unincorporated Crystal Lakes and to the west by Bethel Township in Miami County.
+It is bordered to the east by the census-designated place (CDP) Crystal Lakes and to the west by Bethel Township in Miami County.
 Park Layne Elementary School is located in the northwest corner of the CDP.

 Ohio State Route 235 (South Dayton-Lakeview Road) passes through the community, leading north 3.5 mi to New Carlisle and south 1.5 mi to Interstate 70 at Exit 41.
 Downtown Dayton is 14 mi southwest of Park Layne.

 According to the United States Census Bureau, the CDP has a total area of 3.8 km2, all of it land.